Overview

 Colin graduated with distinction from the University of Iowa College of Law.
 Before joining Osborn Maledon, he served as a law clerk to the late Honorable Arthur L. Alarcón on the U.S. Court of Appeals for the Ninth Circuit and by designation in the Sixth and Eleventh Circuits.
 He was also a litigator at major firms in Chicago, New York, and California.

-Colin is a Director on the Maricopa County Bar Association Board of Directors and a member of the City of Phoenix’s License Appeals Board.
+Colin is a Director on the Arizona Capital Representation Project Board of Directors and a member of the City of Phoenix’s License Appeals Board.
+He is a former Director of the Maricopa County Bar Association Board of Directors.

 Representative Matters

-• Won motion to dismiss claims for tortious interference and business disparagement and motion to transfer claim for breach of the covenant of good faith and fair dealing under 28 U.S.C. § 1404(a) in firearm intellectual property matter.
+• Obtained dismissal of claims for tortious interference and business disparagement and transfer of remaining claim for breach of the covenant of good faith and fair dealing under 28 U.S.C. § 1404(a) in firearm-related intellectual-property dispute.
 KE Arms LLC v.
 GWACS Armory LLC, No. CV-20-01625, 2021 WL 871736 (D. Ariz.
 9, 2021).

 • Obtained reversal of denial of summary judgment and remand with instruction to enter summary judgment in favor of major university in high-profile constitutional rights and tort action.
 Felarca v.
 Birgeneau, 891 F.3d 809 (9th Cir.
 2018).